Viranchee/CHEF-KOCH/Readme.md

 ## Report issues, unblocked ads or trackers

-You can report issue [here](https://github.com/CHEF-KOCH/CKs-FilterList/issues)), keep in mind that this requires that you read the [contribution guidelines](https://github.com/CHEF-KOCH/CKs-FilterList/blob/master/CONTRIBUTING.md) first.
+You can report issue [here](https://github.com/CHEF-KOCH/CKs-FilterList/issues), keep in mind that this requires that you read the [contribution guidelines](https://github.com/CHEF-KOCH/CKs-FilterList/blob/master/CONTRIBUTING.md) first.

-#### Like my list?
+#### Like the list?

 Star it on GitHub! :star: or consider making a [donation](https://github.com/CHEF-KOCH/Donations). :muscle: